+Please submit an abstract of no more than 300 words, together with a short author bio (of approximately 100 words), to scott.midson@manchester.ac.uk.

+The closing date for proposals is 1st June 2017, and authors will be notified of decisions by 1st July.

-University of Man 5 Please submit an abstract of no more than 300 words, together with a short author bio (of approxi-June the diverse audience of this conference, and ensure that their papers are accessible to researchers be aware proposals is 1st . presenters should Institute, from other fields and disciplines.
+Prospective presenters should be aware of the diverse audience of this conference, and ensure that their papers are accessible to researchers from other fields and disciplines.
 This should be reflected in abstracts and proposals.

-This conference is part of the Living with and Loving Machines project at the Lincoln Theological I uk.
-The closing date for be notified of decisions by 1st July.
-Prospective chester.
-For more information, please visit: www.lincolntheologii scott.midson@manchest mately 100 words), to 2017, and authors will
+This conference is part of the Living with and Loving Machines project at the Lincoln Theological Institute, The University of Manchester.
+For more information, please visit: http://lincolntheologicalinstitute.com/care-and-machines/